Network Standards (Policy 8010)

 3.1 Data Backbone, Backbone

-Includes: all cabling, copper and fiber, as well as point-to-point wireless, connected buildings, and equipment within buildings, ending at the data faceplate into which a user plugs a patch cable from his/her device, etc. The University Backbone also includes all switches, wireless access points, and routers providing connectivity.
+Includes: all cabling, copper and fiber, as well as point-to-point wireless, connected buildings, and equipment within buildings, ending at the data faceplate into which a user plugs a patch cable from their device, etc. The University Backbone also includes all switches, wireless access points, and routers providing connectivity.
 In addition, the Backbone includes all Wide Area Network (WAN) equipment, firewalls, and network scanners.

 3.2 Network Engineer